 As a ‘living’ document, the Restoration Plan will set out prioritised upgrades and enhancements to waterways and key habitat areas, allowing for changes to priorities over time as initiatives are completed and new issues or opportunities arise.

 Improvements delivered under the Restoration Plan will be undertaken by multiple stakeholders, including:

-- Oxley Creek Transformation
+- Oxley Creek Transformation project